amxyz-cyber/pHCalc/README.md

-# pHCalc - It calculates the equivalence point, its pH value,
-# and plots or prints the results!
+# pHCalc - It calculates the equivalence point, its pH value and plots or prints the results!

 ## What is it?
 **pHCalc** performs several tasks after the titration of an acid using